 These options let you choose an ALSA or OSS device and channel that will be used to control the sound volume.
 These options are not available when the software volume option above is enabled.

-This option and a similar one for subtitles gives the amount by which the delay of audio or subtitles relative to video will be changed when using the Increase Delay and Decrease Delay commands on the Audio or Subtitles submenu of the Player menu or the corresponding keyboard shortcuts.
+This option and a similar one for subtitles gives the amount by which the delay of audio or subtitles relative to video will be changed when using the and commands on the or submenu of the menu or the corresponding keyboard shortcuts.

 This is probably the most tricky of MPlayer options.
 It is especially important when playing directly from a KDE I/O Slave.
 Although most audio files will play fine with only 64 kilobyte cache, such a small cache will cause problems with many video files.
 Also, some slow media types like DVD, VCD, NFS, Samba, etc. may sometimes require much larger cache like eight megabytes.
 On the other hand, low bitrate media like online radio stations may need smaller cache so they start playing more quickly.
 Also, according to MPlayer crashing message, non-interleaved AVI files may need cache to be turned off.
 As usual, you can set the Cache option for each individual file or URL in its file properties.